-- a.
-Always put the welfare of each young person first. - b.
-Treat all young people fairly and with respect, dignity and patience.
+- a. always put the welfare of each young person first; - b. treat all young people fairly and with respect, dignity and patience.
 Listen to, value and take their issues seriously.
-Promote openness and honesty. - c.
-Respect differences and challenge discrimination or prejudice. - d.
-Always work in an open environment, avoid private or unobserved situations.
-Make sure other adults can see and preferably hear you if you have to have any one to one interaction with a young person.
+Promote openness and honesty; - c. respect differences and challenge discrimination or prejudice; - d. always work in an open environment, avoid private or unobserved situations.
+Make sure other adults can see and preferably hear you if you have to have any one to one interaction with a young person;

 - NB Mentoring Volunteers should use public venues and locations for their sessions.
-If this is not possible it should be discussed and agreed with the Mentoring Manager in advance, and details included in the session recording. - e.
-Maintain a safe and appropriate distance with young people.
+If this is not possible it should be discussed and agreed with the Mentoring Manager in advance, and details included in the session recording. - e. maintain a safe and appropriate distance with young people.
 Sometimes it may be necessary to do things of a personal nature for young people e.g. in an emergency situation.
 If you must use physical contact, clearly tell the young person what you are doing and why, seek their permission and give choices.
 Unless absolutely unavoidable such as in an emergency, have another member of staff / volunteer / adult present.
-Ensure that you record your actions and inform the Programme Manager / Mentoring Manager / Volunteer Manager as a matter of urgency. - f.
-Where applicable ensure you know and follow the arrangements put in place by YAT staff for things such as showers, toilets, changing and accommodation access. - g.
-Be appropriately dressed at all times, including during activity sessions, such as not wearing just swimwear or going bare chested. - h.
-Take opportunities to sensitively have conversations with young people about keeping safe at the Youth Adventure Trust and at home. - i.
-Involve young people in the decisions that affect them.
-Listen to, value and take their contributions seriously. - j.
-Report all concerns, suspicions or allegations to the Programme Manager / Mentoring Manager / Volunteer Manager / Director of Programmes & Development or another member of Youth Adventure Trust staff as soon as possible.
+Ensure that you record your actions and inform the Programme Manager / Mentoring Manager / Volunteer Manager as a matter of urgency; - f. where applicable ensure you know and follow the arrangements put in place by YAT staff for things such as showers, toilets, changing and accommodation access; - g. be appropriately dressed at all times, including during activity sessions, such as not wearing only swimwear or going bare chested.
+Mentoring session activities that involve a change of clothing should be discussed and approved in advance, with clear protocols agreed by all, by the Mentoring Manager; - h. take opportunities to sensitively have conversations with young people about keeping safe at the Youth Adventure Trust and at home; - i. involve young people in the decisions that affect them.
+Listen to, value and take their contributions seriously; and - j. report all concerns, suspicions or allegations to the Programme Manager / Mentoring Manager / Volunteer Manager / Director of Programmes & Development or another member of Youth Adventure Trust staff as soon as possible.
 Always act.